w233w/spring-boot-backend-for-project/README.md

 ## Description
 Author: Yang Ye

+A part of MET_CS_601 Summer season term project.

-This project is deployed on Azure.
+This project is about a spring-boot backend server deployed on Azure.

 ## Front-end vue project:
 https://github.com/w233w/cs601-term-project